veddox/monarch-arena/README.md

 <!--obsolete-->
 (Use `--serial` or `--parallel` before the clear/set command to choose a mode.)

+`draw.py` can be imported and used in other scripts, see `house.py` for examples.

 **NOTE:** If you're running this on a Raspberry Pi, delete the `RPi` directory and the `dotstar.py` module.
 These are mockups used during development - you will need the real versions installed!